daler-rahimov/sio-asyncapi/README.md

 SIO-AsyncAPI is a Python library built on the top of [Flask-SocketIO](https://flask-socketio.readthedocs.io/) and driven by [AsyncAPI](https://www.asyncapi.com/).
 It allows you to generate an AsyncAPI specification from your SocketIO server and validate messages against it.

 Similar to FastAPI, SIO-AsyncAPI allows you to define your SocketIO server using Python type annotations and Pydantic models.
 It also provides a way to generate an AsyncAPI specification from your SocketIO server.
-It's built on top of Flask-SocketIO and all unit tests of Flask-SocketIO are tested against SIO-AsyncAPI.

 ## Installation